superscriptjs/superscript/readme.md

 The message pipeline contains many steps, and varies from other implemetations.

 When input comes into the system we convert the input into a message object.
 The message object contains multiple purmatuations of the origional object and has been analyzed for parts of speach and question classification.
-The message is first handled by the reasoning system, before being sent to the dialog engine for processing.
+The message is then sent to the dialog engine for output matching and processing.

 ## Install